likamrat/ARMadillo/README.md

     -   Insert SD card to your SD card reader.
     -   Select the Raspbian zip file you've just downloaded.
     -   Select the SD card and hit the "Flash!".
-    -   Once flashing is done, re-insert the SD card to your SD card reader.
+    -   Once flashing is done, re-insert the SD card to your SD card reader (as balenaEtcer will unmount the SD card)
     -   Create *ssh* file and copy it to the */boot* partition.
 This is required to be able ssh the Pi.
     -   Insert the card back to the Pi and power it on.
     -   Repeat these steps for each Pi in your cluster.